-- 1. Earn at least two (2) exhibiting credits for each year between each refresher, including at least one (1) ribbon in Horticulture and one (1) ribbon in Design in an NGC Flower Show. - 2.
-Earn additional exhibiting credits in any of the four (4) Divisions, Horticulture, Design, Educational and Botanical Arts, with exception of Photography. - 3.
+- 1. Earn at least two (2) exhibiting credits for each year or part of a year between each refresher, including at least one (1) ribbon in Horticulture and one (1) ribbon in Design in an NGC Flower Show. - 2.
+Earn additional exhibiting credits in any of the four (4) Divisions: Horticulture, Design, Education and Botanical Arts, with the exception of Photography. - 3.
 Only one (1) credit in Horticulture and one (1) credit in Design may be counted for each show.
 (No credit given for Companion or Club Competition exhibits.) - 4.
 Additional exhibiting credits include: